FISHING ON THE RAINY RIVER

 The Rainy River offers world class fishing.
 The spring and fall walleye run in the Rainy River creates some of the best fishing in the world.
 Each season brings a fresh round of activity to the Rainy.

-Click the button below to see ice conditions and open water areas.
+Zoom in on map below to see ice conditions and open water areas.

 Spring brings big numbers of fish into the river for spawning.
 Boat fishing begins at first ice out and does not stop there!
 The walleyes can be stacked in the river thick and it is not uncommon for anglers to catch multiple trophy fish in a single day.
 In addition, the Rainy River offers one of the best sturgeon fisheries in North America.
 Anglers come from all over the world to catch a prehistoric monster, at times over 100 lbs!
 The sturgeon fishery is healthy and anglers often boat multiple fish per day.